LaunchAcademy/my-pretty-unicorn-collector-usestate/README.md

 Right now, we can't see any of the unicorns from our server on the page.
 Let's change that with a fetch request.

 * Create a `UnicornIndexContainer` that will house the list of unicorns we wish to show.
-* Add a fetch in `componentDidMount` of the `UnicornIndexContainer`, so that we can load up unicorns from our server!
+* Add a fetch in `useEffect` of the `UnicornIndexContainer`, so that we can load up unicorns from our server!
 * After receiving the unicorns in the `.then` of our fetch, ensure that they display on the page correctly within `UnicornTile` components. `UnicornTile` components should only show the names of unicorns.

 ## Part 2
 Now I want to add new unicorns to our collection, because you can never have enough.
 Let's make a form component with a `POST` fetch.
   * Create a `UnicornFormContainer`.
-Add basic form elements to this stateful container, perhaps even with custom field components!
+Add basic form elements to this container, perhaps even with custom field components!
   * Hook up your field components so that they are `controlled components`, relying on the state of the `UnicornFormContainer`

 Uh oh, we have to somehow pass our newly created unicorn to our `UnicornIndexContainer`.
 Hmmmm, we'll need a new, higher order component above the `UnicornIndexContainer` and `UnicornFormContainer` to house our unicorn state.
 We can then pass this state to `UnicornIndexContainer`, and then add to it via the `UnicornFormContainer`.